 - demonstrate a general understanding of the field of the life science industry and how it has evolved

-- understand and demonstrate knowledge of the commercialization and management of life sciences companies
+- understand and demonstrate knowledge of the commercialisation and management of life science companies

 - argue for advantages and disadvantages of public and private financing of early stage life science companies

 - apply basic strategies, tools and key skill-sets for life science based companies

 - demonstrate theoretical and practical knowledge within the overall legal and regulatory framework for life science based businesses (public procurement, patenting law, regulatory authorities)

 - understand and demonstrate how research discoveries and inventions are commercialised